Word@Work, Let God's Word energise your working day!

 1 Thessalonians 1:1

 Teams are important in God's work.
 But they need to be led strategically under God's authority.
 That was Paul's job.
 Yes, he was an apostle, an evangelist, a pastor and a trainer, but he was also a passionate, dedicated and God-appointed team leader.
-With Silas, Paul had brought the gospel to Thessalonica; and Timothy had also taught what it meant (perhaps he was left there when Paul and Silas had to flee to Berea).
+And he rarely worked alone.
+With Silas, Paul had brought the gospel to Thessalonica (Acts 17:1-9).
+Later, Timothy had also taught how the new converts were to grow in their faith (1 Thessalonians 3:1-3).
+It was teamwork.
+The gospel was their reason to be there, working together despite the persecution it stirred up.

 The Seeds and Fruit of Christian Character